Asymmetric Duos: Sidekicks Improve Uncertainty: Abstract

 \section{Abstract}

 The go-to strategy to apply deep networks in settings where uncertainty informs decisions--- ensembling multiple training runs with random initializations--- is ill-suited for the extremely large-scale models and practical fine-tuning workflows of today.
 We introduce a new cost-effective strategy for improving the uncertainty quantification and downstream decisions of a large model (e.g. a fine-tuned ViT-B): coupling it with a less accurate but much smaller ``sidekick'' (e.g. a fine-tuned ResNet-34) with a fraction of the computational cost.
 We propose aggregating the predictions of this \emph{Asymmetric Duo} by simple learned weighted averaging.
 Surprisingly, despite their inherent asymmetry, the sidekick model almost never harms the performance of the larger model.
 In fact, across five image classification benchmarks and a variety of model architectures and training schemes (including soups), Asymmetric Duos significantly improve accuracy, uncertainty quantification, and selective classification metrics with only ${\sim}10-20\%$ more computation.
+Code is available at \href{https://github.com/timgzhou/asymmetric-duos}{https://github.com/timgzhou/asymmetric-duos}.